 - Preheat the oven to 400 degrees F. Line a baking sheet with aluminum foil.
 Toss the squash, apples, and onion with some extra-virgin olive oil, sea salt, and pepper.
 Spread on the baking sheet, and roast for 30 minutes or until the produce turns golden brown.

-- While the produce is cooling, combine the dressing ingredients in a glass jar.
+- While the produce is cooking, combine the dressing ingredients in a glass jar.
 Shake until well combined.

 - In a large bowl, mix the riced broccoli with the roasted produce.
 Add the pumpkin seeds and dressing.
 Mix until well combined.
 Serve cold or at room temperature.
 Enjoy!